 Anti-Money Laundering ("AML") Policy.
 AML policies and procedures are recommended and should be maintained, updated periodically and adhered to.
 Additionally, compliance programs should be reviewed to ensure compliance with the economic sanctions programs administered by the Office of Foreign Assets Control ("OFAC").
 Maintaining an effective AML program may be considered as a positive factor in assessing penalties for a violation of OFAC regulations.

-During remarks in 2013 at the Securities Industry and Financial Markets Association Anti-Money Laundering and Financial Crimes Conference, the Director of the Treasury Department's Financial Crimes Enforcement Network ("FinCEN"), Jennifer Shasky Calvery, noted that the Treasury Department was working on a regulatory proposal that would require investment advisers to establish AML programs and report suspicious activity.
-Current FinCEN regulations apply to banks, brokerdealers, and open-end mutual funds, but not to investment advisers.
+In 2013, the Director of the Treasury Department's Financial Crimes Enforcement Network ("FinCEN"), Jennifer Shasky Calvery, noted that the Treasury Department was working on a regulatory proposal that would require investment advisers to establish AML programs and report suspicious activity.
+Current FinCEN regulations apply to banks, broker-dealers, and open-end mutual funds, but not to investment advisers.
 If FinCEN ultimately adopts rules requiring investment advisers to establish AML programs, investment advisers (who have not already done so) will likely be required to adopt written policies and procedures reasonably designed to comply with Bank Secrecy Act regulations and to detect and report suspicious transactions (including customer identification requirements).
-These rules would also likely require that investment advisers appoint an AML compliance officer, provide AML training for personnel, and annual testing of the AML program.
+These rules would also likely require that investment advisers appoint an AML compliance officer, provide AML training for personnel, and annually test their AML program.

 Policies Relating to Exemptive Orders.
 Advisers that have received and rely upon exemptive orders are encouraged to periodically review all representations and conditions of those orders to ensure continued compliance as failure to comply with applicable representations and conditions pose the risk of violating federal securities law.
-In May 2013, the SEC issued an IM-Guidance Update encouraging firms to incorporate specific policies or procedures designed to ensure ongoing compliance with each representation and condition of any exemptive orders.
-The SEC's IM-Guidance Update is available here.
+In May 2013, the SEC issued an IM Guidance Update encouraging firms to incorporate specific policies or procedures designed to ensure ongoing compliance with each representation and condition of any exemptive orders.
+The SEC's IM Guidance Update is available here.